-The Andrews University Speech and Audiology Clinic provide services to people from the surrounding communities as well as students, faculty and staff of Andrews University.
+The Andrews University Speech and Hearing Clinic provides services to people from the surrounding communities as well as students, faculty and staff of Andrews University.
 Therefore, it is expected that students maintain a professional attitude with clients and their families, as well as with peers and supervisors in the clinic.
 Professional conduct includes the following: